oerdnj/XKOSB-2/README.md

    Josefa Božka website, converted tto text with pdftotext and concatenated into single library file

+Implementation details:

+Monoalphabetical guessing is using the Algorithm 1 variant from the Jakobsen's paper[3], so the guessing is quite slow because it randomly walks the problem space.

+The scoring mechanism was changed from digrams suggested by Jakobsen to tetragrams from Kaeding's paper[4] to improve the accuracy of the paper.

+I've tried to implement Algorithm 2 from Jakobsen's paper for quite some time, but I wasn't successful in writing a working version, so after couple of nights I gave up.

+There's a python module called 'cipher_solver' that can modified with constants from consts.py to solve the ciphers in Czech language (either replace the values in the original file with Czech language values or use consts.py as it is and replace the constant names in the code).

 References:
 1. Helen Fouché Gaines, “Cryptanalysis: A Study of Ciphers and Their Solution.”
 New Dover ed.
 (New York: Dover Publications, Inc., 1956). https://archive.org/details/cryptanalysis00heel
 2. Dunin, E. and Schmeh K. “Codebreaking: A Practical Guide.”
 (San Francisco: No Starch Press, 2023).